beginner-corp/docs.begin.com/src/shared/docs/en/function-config/config.md

 ## Limits

-Read more about the [Lambda limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) and [resource model](https://docs.aws.amazon.com/lambda/latest/dg/resource-model.html).
+Read more about the [Lambda limits here on Amazon](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)